Accessibility statement

 • Cases where the alleged misconduct would also amount to a criminal offence.

-5.3.2 The Director of Student Life and Wellbeing may, on an interim basis, suspend a student's registration, or exclude them from the whole, or any part of the University or its precincts and/or impose other conditions on the student’s continued study, in consultation with a member of the Student and Academic Services Management Team, where following a risk assessment, they believe that the continued presence of the student is not appropriate.
+5.3.2 A member of Student and Academic Services Management may, on an interim basis, suspend a student's registration, or exclude them from the whole, or any part of the University or its precincts and/or impose other conditions on the student’s continued study, in consultation with a member of the Student and Academic Services Management Team, where following a risk assessment, they believe that the continued presence of the student is not appropriate.

 5.3.3 The University may require the student to remain off campus immediately for a stipulated period, although such an act is neutral and is in no way a presumption that an act of misconduct has occurred.
-During that time, the student may return to the University to attend any Disciplinary Meetings or Disciplinary Panel Hearings under this procedure, or with the prior express permission of the Director of Student Life and Wellbeing, which may be subject to specified conditions as the Director of Student Life and Wellbeing deems to be appropriate.
+During that time, the student may return to the University to attend any Disciplinary Meetings or Disciplinary Panel Hearings under this procedure, or with the prior express permission of a member of Student and Academic Services Management, which may be subject to specified conditions as deemed appropriate.

 5.3.4 The decision to suspend, exclude and/or to place interim conditions will only be considered where sufficient alternative measures cannot be put in place to mitigate the level of risk.
 It is a precautionary, rather than a punitive, measure.

 5.3.5 Any suspension, exclusion or conditions will be limited to a specified period of time and will be reviewed if there is any significant change in circumstances, by a Disciplinary Manager, but may be extended where necessary to do so.
 The student will be informed in writing of the reasons for the precautionary action and the detail of the limitations that are imposed.
-The student can challenge the decision to take precautionary action by writing to the Director of Student Life and Wellbeing, within five days of receiving the notification of the decision.
+The student can challenge the decision to take precautionary action by writing to the member of Student and Academic Services Management within five days of receiving the notification of the decision.

 6. What sanctions can be applied if we find that misconduct has occurred?